A practical guide to setting up your Confluence copilot in 2026

 Seamless integrations with your entire tech stack

-A Confluence copilot is most useful when it shows up where your team is already working.
-If it only lives in one app, you’re just creating another information silo.
-The best tools bring Confluence knowledge right into your daily workflow, answering questions directly in Slack or Microsoft Teams.
-They can also arm your support agents with instant answers inside help desks like Zendesk or Jira Service Management.
-Ideally, a tool can also pull in knowledge from other places like Google Docs and Notion to create one unified brain for the whole company.
+A Confluence copilot is most effective when it is available where your team works.
+The best tools bring Confluence knowledge into your daily workflow, answering questions directly in Slack or Microsoft Teams.
+They can also support agents with instant answers inside help desks like Zendesk or Jira Service Management.
+These tools work as a complementary layer, often pulling in knowledge from other places like Google Docs and Notion to create a unified knowledge center alongside Confluence.

 The power to test with confidence